Medical History Form — Free Healthcare Template - Poper

 Consent to share history

-A timestamped acknowledgment that the patient consents to share their medical history with the care team for treatment purposes, forming the legal audit trail.
+An acknowledgment that the patient consents to share their medical history with the care team for treatment purposes.

 How It Works